teorth/equational_theories/CONTRIBUTING.md

 - The standard form for an implication "Equation X implies Equation Y" is `theorem EquationX_implies_EquationY (G: Type*) [Magma G] (h: EquationX G) : EquationY G`
 - The standard form for an anti-implication "Equation X does not imply Equation Y" is `theorem EquationX_not_implies_EquationY : ∃ (G: Type) (_: Magma G), EquationX G ∧ ¬ EquationY G`.
+- Add the `@[equational_result]` attribute to theorems of the above forms to make them visible to our analysis tools.
 - NOTE: We are potentially in the process of updating our base representation of equations, so that the above guidance may change in the future.
 See [this Zulip thread](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational/topic/Equations.20vs.20Laws) for some relevant discussion.
 - You are also encouraged to add `conjecture` versions of these theorems, for results that were obtained by hand or by some other automated tool whose output is not in the form of a Lean proof.
 If you are creating such `conjecture` statements, consider adding a sketch of the proof as a comment in the Lean file.
 We can then add tasks (via Github issues) to convert such `conjecture` statements into theorems.
 (Technical note: to avoid linter warnings, one can replace `h: EquationX G` with `_: EquationX G` in a `conjecture` implication.)
 - To establish an equivalence between two Equations X and Y, split it into two implications "Equation X implies Equation Y" and "Equation Y implies Equation X" as above.